mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 probably too late to do any UIDL/component state repairs, and so the only way is to show the error window and then perform full client state resynchronization.

-However, when a custom `ErrorHandler` is set, then the error handler receives the exception and the "Internal Error" window **is not shown**.
+With newer Vaadins (for example 23.3.33 or 24.3.5), when a custom `ErrorHandler` is set, then the error handler receives the exception and the "Internal Error" window **is not shown**.
 The reason is that the exception is handled way sooner, in `StateTree.runExecutionsBeforeClientResponse()`, and at that point it's possible to recover from the exception without damaging the component state synchronization.

-When the `ErrorHandler` itself throws an exception, that exception reaches `VaadinService.handleExceptionDuringRequest()` and the "Internal Error" is shown.
+However, when the `ErrorHandler` itself **throws an exception**, that exception reaches `VaadinService.handleExceptionDuringRequest()` and the "Internal Error" is shown.

 To reconfigure the error title and/or message, see Vaadin's `SystemMessages` class.